In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Classifier validation

 \section{Classifier validation}

-\textsc{Parametric} trajectories reference named equations and derive parameters algebraically; \textsc{Empirical} trajectories fit models to training examples; \textsc{Hybrid} trajectories invoke a formula but calibrate coefficients from examples.
+\textsc{Parametric} trajectories reference named equations and derive parameters algebraically; \textsc{Empirical} trajectories fit models to numerical extrapolation from examples; \textsc{Hybrid} trajectories invoke a formula but calibrate coefficients from examples.
 The two case studies in Figure~\ref{fig:case_study} illustrate each category.

 \paragraph{Human annotation validation.} Two independent annotators each labeled a stratified subset of 100 CoT traces (20 per domain, evenly split between zero-shot and 10-shot conditions) using the same three-category scheme.
 Inter-annotator agreement was 98.0\% (98/100 traces).
 The 2 disagreements involved the Parametric/Hybrid boundary (whether coefficient calibration from examples was present); neither involved the Parametric/Empirical distinction that drives our main results.
 Agreement between the human consensus labels and GPT-4o's automated classifications was 96.0\% (96/100), confirming that the strategy categories are well-defined and that the automated classifier does not introduce systematic bias in the direction of the observed shift.